Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 Your audience may be dictated by the specialties of your practice.
 If your target persona is over the age of 65, then it would be worthwhile to continue catering to the Baby Boomers and Generation X.

 According to the Centers for Disease Control, only 65% of Americans between the ages of 20 and 44 visited a dentist in 2019.
-That incorporates all Millennials -- and attracting their business (and that of Generations Y and Z) can help you to grow your practice.
+That incorporates all Millennials, and attracting their business (and that of Generations Y and Z) can help you grow your practice.

 There is a ton of data out there on how the different demographic groups respond to brand messaging, as well as what they expect from a business.
 Consider this when developing your branding strategy.